collective/collective.documentgenerator/docs/README.rst

 **How to add a new POD template?**
 ----------------------------------

-In your Plone site, you can add two sorts of template :
+In your Plone site, you can add two sorts of main templates :

 - PODTemplate : composed of title, description and odt file to be uploaded
 - ConfigurablePODTemplate : adding configurable fields to basic template